 Also, keep in mind that some schools, simply do not accept any additional materials.
 Wharton, for example, has the following policy:

 "Candidates can expect to remain on the waitlist until the following round of decisions are released.
 There is no rank order to the waitlist.
 We are unable to offer feedback to candidates while they remain on the list.
 We are also unable to accept additional materials for inclusion in a waitlisted applicant's file.
 This policy is designed to create an admissions process that is fair and equitable for all candidates."

-On their Admisssions Blog, Wharton reiterates this policy.
+On their Admissions Blog, Wharton reiterates this policy.
 See here for example.
 If you are waitlisted at Wharton, the only thing to really do is just wait.

-5. GMAT and TOEFL: If you can take it again, do it, if your score goes up report it.
+5. GMAT and TOEFL: If you can take it again, do it if your scores are less than stellar, if your score goes up report it.
 Higher scores are always helpful for any school that will take additional information.

 6. Additional recommendation: If they will take one, provide it.
 It is fine to send more than one recommendation if the school allows it.
 Think very strategically about your selection(s).
 You don't want a recommendation that will not add something substantially different from what your previous recommendations stated.
 Try to use a recommender (or recommenders) who will do one or more of the following:

 (a) A recommender who will provide support to help you overcome any areas of professional and/or academic weakness in your background.

 (b) A recommender who will provide a perspective on different part of your background.